 Remember that this will likely be your new hire’s first time making their voice heard within the company, so how you execute these surveys and what you do with the feedback will further contribute to their positive new hire experience.

 Set Yourself Up for New Hire Success with 4 Corner Resources

-A bad hire costs a lot of money—up to 30% of the employee’s first-year salary, according to some estimates.
-Add to that the lost time spent on recruiting and onboarding and you have a recipe for ballooning expenses and stretched-thin hiring staff.
+According to some estimates, a bad hire costs a lot of money—up to 30% of the employee’s first-year salary.
+Add to that the lost time spent on recruiting and onboarding, and you have a recipe for ballooning expenses and stretched-thin hiring staff.